Dantheman2606/Dantheman2606/README.md

 ## 🙋‍♂️ About Me

-I'm a second-year Computer Engineering student passionate about building real-world web applications that solve problems efficiently.
+I'm a third-year Computer Engineering student passionate about building real-world web applications that solve problems efficiently.
 I enjoy working across the stack—from designing clean frontends to building robust backend systems—and I’m always eager to dive into new technologies.
 I’m particularly interested in integrating AI/ML into my projects to make them smarter and more impactful.

 ---